top of page

 2. Academic Credential Evaluation

-They sound similar, but they are not the same thing.
-Ordering the wrong service can cause delays, extra costs, or even an RFE (Request for Evidence).
+While they sound similar, they are not the same thing.
+Ordering the wrong service can lead to delays, extra costs, or even a Request for Evidence (RFE).

-This guide explains the difference clearly, when you need each one, and when you need both.
+This guide clarifies the differences, when you need each service, and when both may be necessary.

 What Is a USCIS Certified Translation?